aathanor/ResearchSite/content/reference_problem_revised.md

 ## 1.2 The PC proposal in a sentence

 Reference is an internal linguistic operation that coordinates two modes of a lexical form—its referential, experiential mode and its conceptual, linguistic mode—within a learned, distributed Pattern-Constellation.
 Crucially, the elements that traditionally appear as separate (pattern vs recognition; word vs world) are here aspects of the same structured, learned system.
-Far from positing an extra-ontological hook, PC locates explanatory work[^11] in the dynamics of multimodal learning and social transmission.
+Far from positing an extra-ontological hook, PC locates explanatory work in the dynamics of multimodal learning and social transmission.

 ### What the proposal *does* and *doesn't* claim